 Lastly, the cost of purchasing these applications must be considered since we are comparing the important characteristics attached to both CAD applications.
 The subject of pricing has always been important to freelance designers and business organizations because it helps them minimize expenditure.
 Therefore using cost as a criterion; the Pro E complete suite costs approximately $2,200 and student packages at a cost of $59 are available for public use.
 Designers can also buy out suite packages—such as Creo Mathcad—for approximately $600.

-Purchasing a SolidWorks package also stands at the $2,000 range and for exact cost, you can visit the SolidWorks website to get a quote.
-SolidWorks also provides a student package known as SolidWorks Academia with the hope of attracting students and beginners to using the application.
+Purchasing a SolidWorks package also stands at the $2,000 range and for the exact cost, you can visit the SolidWorks website to get a quote.
+SolidWorks also provides a student package known as SolidWorks Academia with the hope of attracting students and beginners in using the application.
 Therefore, if using cost as a consideration, then both CAD applications definitely fall in the same range and one will need to look once again at the features above to determine which to choose.

 There is an easier way to choose between Pro E and SolidWorks and this method depends on the most important factor of all; the project you intend to work on.
 Here, it is important to note that if your project is an industrialized one focused on the automotive and aeronautics industry, Pro E is definitely the way to go.
-This is because you can design vehicles, airplanes and the entire assembly plant needed to build these items on Pro E. For smaller mechanical components, like automotive parts, motorized engines and vehicles, SolidWorks provides a more manageable interface for you to accomplish your design task.
+This is because you can design vehicles, airplanes and the entire assembly plant needed to build these items on Pro E. For smaller mechanical components, like automotive parts, motorized engines, and vehicles, SolidWorks provides a more manageable interface for you to accomplish your design task.